Russian foreign agent law: Russia

+The Committee Against Torture also declared the organization would be closed after it lost an appeal against the Ministry of Justice qualifying it as a foreign agent.

 Russia's Presidential Council for Human Rights, citing the targeting of Dynasty Foundation and the Committee Against Torture, called upon the Plenum of the Supreme Court to examine the practice of the courts in the application of the law.